Getting Started

 npm install -D @alauda/doom typescript

-# Create docs directory, supporting both Chinese and English by default
+# Create docs directories, default supports bilingual Chinese and English

 mkdir docs/en && echo '# Hello World' > docs/en/index.md